lubiah/website/src/routes/blog/content/redesigning-website/index.md

 ### How the blog posts are rendered

-Since all the files were stored in a database, it meant that those files didn't exists physically on the server so a URL to a blog's file name will generate a 404 error.
+Since all the files were stored in a database, it meant that those files didn't exist physically on the server so a URL to a blog's file name will generate a 404 error.
 You wanna know the solution?
 I use [URL re-writing](https://www.smashingmagazine.com/2011/11/introduction-to-url-rewriting/).

-Well, it's simple, let's say a person visits this blog post through this URL https://www.kudadam.com/blog/redesigning-my-website.
-Under normal circumstance, it's going to generate a 404 error because there's no folder called "redesigning-my-website" in my blog folder.
+Well, it's simple, let's say a person visits this blog post through this URL kudadam.com/blog/redesigning-my-website.
+Under normal circumstances, it's going to generate a 404 error because there's no folder called "redesigning-my-website" in my blog folder.
 With URL re-writing, we will create an .htaccess file in our server root (works only if you are using Apache).
 Then we will write something like this

 ```apache
 RewriteEngine On